 what is the distribution of ranks in apex Legends?

 With the cost of competing in Apex Legends, it can be difficult to achieve Apex Predator status.
-Don’t worry if you’re stuck in Gold though because, according to Respawn and EA, that’s the average rank most players achieved in seasons 3, 4, and 5.
+Don’t worry if you’re stuck in Gold though because, according to Respawn and EA, that’s the average rank most players achieved in previous seasons.

 Who are the best legends to use in Apex Legends ranked?

-The most picked legend in Apex Legends so far in Season 5 is Wraith, who has been picked in 31% of ranked matches according to DreamTeam.
+Unfortunately we haven’t yet get the stats from Season 6, but the most picked legend in Apex Legends Ranked Season 5 was Wraith, who was picked in 31% of ranked matches according to DreamTeam.

-The second most picked legend is Pathfinder, who sits at a 10% pick rate for ranked teams.
-From there on in, the rest of the pack is pretty evenly spread, but Revenant and Crypto are at the bottom of the pile with a 2% pick rate each.
+The second most picked legend was Pathfinder, with a 10% pick rate for ranked teams.
+From there on in, the rest of the pack is pretty evenly spread, but Revenant and Crypto are at the bottom of the pile with a 2% pick rate each in Season 5.